Oh how times change.

 a couple pinches salt, to taste

-- On an open work surface, place a piece of parchment paper underneath a cooling wrack (and oven wrack will work just fine, but it helps if whatever you choose fits into your freezer).
-Make space in your freezer for the wrack to fit.
+On an open work surface, place a piece of parchment paper underneath a cooling rack (and oven rack will work just fine, but it helps if whatever you choose fits into your freezer).
+Make space in your freezer for the rack to fit.

 Show me your bars on Instagram: #rawbountybars